 U.S. consumers are a powerful group that can easily make or break a company’s success - especially since a company’s missteps can quickly travel from the online realm into the real world.

 Moreover, when businesses run afoul of the Federal Trade Commission’s antitrust laws by removing competition through the formation of monopolies, price-fixing, and making other agreements between competitors, consumers respond with lawsuits.

-While many people think of monopolies as the sole target of antitrust laws, in reality, private antitrust litigation often arises from alleged anti-competitive practices.
+While many people think of monopolies as the sole target of antitrust laws, private antitrust litigation often arises from alleged anti-competitive practices.
 Underlying allegations might involve claims such as price-fixing, price discrimination, trade restraint, and patent and intellectual property misuse.

-Without private litigation over the principles of antitrust laws, those disaffected by antitrust behaviors, and companies who are being unfairly targeted in the name of antitrust would only have federal or state government regulatory agencies to protect them.
+At the same time, consumers demand the economic freedom that flows from a competitive marketplace.
+Without private litigation over the principles of antitrust laws, those disaffected by antitrust behaviors and companies who are being unfairly targeted would only have federal or state government regulatory agencies to protect them.

-When firms work with Pravati Capital, our underwriters determine whether their case is strong enough to warrant a non-recourse advance of capital.
-And firms can use the money as needed, including:
+When firms work with Pravati Capital, our underwriters determine whether the case is strong enough to warrant an advance of capital.

 Firms can use the money as needed, including:

 - Research and study.